 Observed in July, Ransomware Awareness Month seeks to raise awareness surrounding the threats of ransomware, and the extent to which cybercriminals may exploit sensitive personal or organisational information.

-In its simplistic form, ransomware is a type of malicious software designed to block access to a computer system or computer files until a sum of money is paid.
+In simple terms, ransomware is a type of malicious software, or malware, designed to block access to a computer system or computer files until a sum of money known as ransom has been paid.